EQUALITY, DIGNITY AND INCLUSION: LEGISLATION THAT ENHANCES HUMAN RIGHTS FOR PEOPLE LIVING WITH MENTAL ILLNESS

 Legal Researcher - Beverly Froese, Attorney, Public Interest Law Centre

-A Photovoice Equality, Dignity and Inclusion Presentation (August, 2011) was recently created by project participants.
+A Photovoice Equality, Dignity and Inclusion Presentation (August, 2011) was created by project participants to support the evaluation tool.
 View the photovoice presentation created by the participants of the project describing their own human rights experiences in photos.

-To view the Press Release sent out Monday, June 28, 2010 click here.
+To view the initial Press Release sent out Monday, June 28, 2010 click here.

 Learn more about the Consultative Group by clicking here.